 Note: It seems the 2014 vintage is nearing the end of availability, but I’m sure the 2015 will be equally enjoyable.

 My new mission…

-to taste things I’ve never tasted before – either because I’m a snob, I can’t afford it, or it’s just a little too weird.
+My new mission is to taste things I’ve never tasted before.
+Either because I’m a snob, I can’t afford it, or it’s just a little too weird.
 I’ll let you know what I thought, and then you can decide for yourself if you will make the splurge, or take the leap into the strange but potentially delicious unknown!

 Annette is a food and beverage educator and consultant.
 She is also a professional chef who frequently contributes delicious recipes to EatSomethingSexy.com.
 She can be found at ChefAnnetteTomei.com.